-A proposal would impose penalties for “aggravated left-lane driving” with new fines to dawdling drivers based on how slow they are going.
+A proposal would impose penalties for “aggravated left-lane driving” – what some people might call aggravating left-lane driving – with new fines to dawdling drivers based on how slow they are going.

-The Senate bill contends that driving slow in the left or passing lane of a multilane road “can create safety hazards” and “can cause other drivers to brake unexpectedly or create a long line of frustrated drivers.”
+Senate Bill 6105 contends that driving slow in the left or passing lane of a multi-lane road “can create safety hazards” and “can cause other drivers to brake unexpectedly or create a long line of frustrated drivers.”

 The committee could vote on whether to send the proposal to the full Senate in the coming weeks.